Eight Forest Lane

 Instructions

-• Store the Tim Tams in an airtight container in the fridge to prevent melting for up to 7 days.
+• Once the chocolate is fully set they are ready to enjoy!
+Keep the remaining Tim Tams in an airtight container in the fridge for up to 7 days.

 Notes